eslint/eslint/docs/src/maintain/manage-issues.md

 All of ESLint's issues, across all GitHub repositories, are managed on our [Triage Project](https://github.com/orgs/eslint/projects/2).
 Please use the Triage project instead of the issues list when reviewing issues to determine what to work on.
 The Triage project has several columns:

-* **Needs Triage** - issues that have not yet been reviewed by anyone
+* **Needs Triage**: Issues that have not yet been reviewed by anyone
-* **Triaging** - issues that someone has reviewed but has not been able to fully triage yet
+* **Triaging**: Issues that someone has reviewed but has not been able to fully triage yet
-* **Ready for Dev Team** - issues that have been triaged and have all of the information necessary for the dev team to take a look
+* **Ready for Dev Team**: Issues that have been triaged and have all the information necessary for the dev team to take a look
-* **Evaluating** - the dev team is evaluating these issues to determine whether to move forward or not
+* **Evaluating**: The dev team is evaluating these issues to determine whether to move forward or not
-* **Feedback Needed** - a team member is requesting more input from the rest of the team before proceeding
+* **Feedback Needed**: A team member is requesting more input from the rest of the team before proceeding
-* **Waiting for RFC** - the next step in the process is for an RFC to be written
+* **Waiting for RFC**: The next step in the process is for an RFC to be written
-* **RFC Opened** - an RFC is opened to address these issues
+* **RFC Opened**: An RFC is opened to address these issues
-* **Blocked** - the issue can't move forward due to some dependency
+* **Blocked**: The issue can't move forward due to some dependency
-* **Ready to Implement** - these issues have all of the details necessary to start implementation
+* **Ready to Implement**: These issues have all the details necessary to start implementation
-* **PR Opened** - there is an open pull request for each of these issues
+* **PR Opened**: There is an open pull request for each of these issues
-* **Completed** - the issue has been closed (either via pull request merge or by the team manually closing the issue)
+* **Completed**: The issue has been closed (either via pull request merge or by the team manually closing the issue)

 We make every attempt to automate movement between as many columns as we can, but sometimes moving issues needs to be done manually.